-Every engagement follows a three-phase structure.
-Each phase has a defined scope, concrete deliverables, and a leadership decision gate.
-Nothing advances without evidence.
+Every engagement follows three phases.
+Each phase has defined scope, concrete deliverables, and a leadership decision gate.

 Phase 1: Capability Discovery

-- Capability control map showing cross-functional owners, supporting systems, and where control leaks
+- Capability control map showing owners, supporting systems, and control leaks.

-Decision gate: Leadership chooses the first capability to pilot โ or stops here with a clear map of risk.
+- Decision gate: Leadership chooses the first capability to pilot or stops with a clear map of risk.

 Phase 2: Capability Pilot

-Focus: Run one ringfenced capability in parallel with existing systems.
-Reconciliations and rollback criteria are defined before execution begins.
+- Focus: Run one ringfenced capability in parallel with existing systems.

-- Evidence log showing pilot outcomes against agreed success criteria
+- Evidence log showing outcomes against agreed success criteria.

-Decision gate: Leadership approves cutover, extends the pilot, or stops safely โ based on evidence, not momentum.
+- Decision gate: Leadership approves cutover, extends the pilot, or stops safely based on evidence.

 Phase 3: Controlled Cutover Program

-Focus: Sequence capability cutovers with clear governance gates.
-Each cutover follows the same evidence-led pattern proven in the pilot.
+- Focus: Sequence capability cutovers with clear governance gates.

-Decision gate: Scale with clarity, not momentum.
-Each capability cutover is independently approved.
+- Decision gate: Each capability cutover is independently approved.

 Risk controls